jquan114/jquan114/README.md

 ##                             Here are some cool things I've done:

-- 🔭 I’m currently a Full Stack Developer.
+- 🔭 I’m a Full Stack Developer.
 - 🌱 I currently work with Javascript React, Python, HTML, CSS.
-- I’m looking to collaborate on projects with Full Stack / MERN Developers.
+- I’m looking to collaborate on projects with Full Stack Engineers.
 - 📫 How to reach me: jquancollins96@gmail.com
 - ⚡ Fun fact: I like business and help revive poorly managed business.